AswathyRajM/AswathyRajM/README.md

 - 👋 Hi, I’m @AswathyRajM
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning NextJS
+- 🌱 I’m currently learning NextJS And these are the things i do during my free time.
 - 💞️ I’m looking to collaborate on JS Stack
 - 📫 How to reach me - email me aswathyraj767@gmail.com